2i2c-org/infrastructure/docs/sre-guide/support/reset-hub.md

    {{ list of admin users from the config.yaml file for this hub}}

-This will also forcibly log and stop the server of any user running at that time.
+This will also forcibly log out and stop the server of any user running at that time.

 Let us know if this sounds ok, and we will proceed!
 ```